This article describes how developers can set up an automatic export of event data from mtribes to their Snowflake Data Cloud account.

 What is the Snowflake plugin?

 mtribes collects data about the behavior of your audience on your platform, such as how many times your content was “served” to them, and other tracking events like clicked or viewed.
+It also allows you to segment them into Tribes with common characteristics.

 How do I use the Snowflake plugin?